dhimmel/blog/content/posts/2018-03-12_citation-styles/citation-styles.md

 ## Advantages of numeric-style

-Now let's look at the advantages of author style:
+Now let's look at the advantages of numeric-style:

 1. **Numeric-style is more space efficient.**
 The 394 author-style citations from Project Rephetio consumed a total of 8,542 characters (excluding the surrounding parentheses and multi-citation separators).
 That's an average of 21.7 characters per citation versus 2.6 for numeric-style.
-Author-style citations required 8 times as many characters than numeric-style!
+Author-style citations required 8 times as many characters numeric-style!

 2. **Numeric-style is less distracting.**
 Author-style citations can be visually distracting because they introduce large gaps into the flow of the prose.